-OBJECTIVE 1.2 PROMOTE A FAIRER, SIMPLIFIED DEVELOPMENT PROCESS IN MINTURN.
+OBJECTIVE 1.2: PROMOTE A FAIRER, SIMPLIFIED DEVELOPMENT PROCESS IN MINTURN.
 In the development process, it is important to limit unnecessary barriers while still undergoing a rigorous review.
 Barriers can be related to the process that the developer or landowner must undergo or site requirements.

-- Action 1.2.1 Across all zone districts where multifamily is allowed as a use by right, at or above 15 total units, the project would need to go through the PUD process.
+- Action 1.2.1 Across all zone districts where multi-family is allowed as a use by right, at or above 15 total units, the project would need to go through the PUD process.
 However, if the project is a redevelopment of a lot already at or above 15 total units, it should not need to go through the PUD process.
 This allows smaller projects in which local impacts would be minor to proceed efficiently and at a lower cost to the developer, which allows these projects to provide the housing at more attainable prices.
-With a higher threshold for the number of units, the PUD process would allow for greater design flexibility, assurance of property planning, and further scrutiny of potential impacts, such as access and impacts to neighboring properties. - Action 1.2.2 Explore reducing parking requirements for both commercial and residential uses.
-Focus efforts on areas with good connectivity to transit or with ample on-street parking. - Action 1.2.3 Resume efforts to revisit the Article 22 nonconformities section to encourage flexibility and appropriate expansions.
+With a higher threshold for the number of units, the PUD process would allow for greater design flexibility, assurance of property planning, and further scrutiny of potential impacts such as access and impacts to neighboring properties. - Action 1.2.2 Explore reducing parking requirements for both commercial and residential uses.
+Focus efforts on areas with good connectivity to transit or with ample on-street parking. - Action 1.2.3 Update parts of the code that allow owners of nonconforming buildings to make changes to their properties.
 The goals of this update should be to maintain historic resources, incentivize reinvestment in older properties, increase accessibility of the property, and promote community character.
-Specific updates to nonconformity standards should be reviewed by the Town Council and Planning Commission. - Action 1.2.4 Consider implementing a lot coverage bonus of 15% for the development of deedrestricted ADUs in residential and/or mixed-use districts.
+Specific updates to nonconformity standards should be reviewed by the Town Council and Planning Commission.

-OBJECTIVE 1.3 INCREASE RESIDENT ACCESSIBILITY TO ZONING AND LAND USE INFORMATION.
+OBJECTIVE 1.3 - INCREASE RESIDENT ACCESSIBILITY TO ZONING AND LAND USE INFORMATION

-It is important that the future code and zoning map be accessible to residents so that they understand what they are allowed to do with their properties.
+It is important that the future code and zoning map be accessible to residents so that they understand what they are allowed to do.

-- Action 1.3.1 Provide clear and user-friendly resources for the public that explain Minturn's zoning, such as a citizen's guide or interactive zoning map. - Action 1.3.2 Clarify that residents are allowed to make upgrades to non-conforming structures, with limitations. - Action 1.3.3 Increase access to and awareness of educational and financial resources (e.g., grants, tax credits) available to support historic preservation (federal and state). - Action 1.3.4 Continue to work with local fire mitigation entities and property owners to address any areas with increased fire risk; direct density to appropriate areas away from hazards such wildfires and flooding. - Action 1.3.5 Establish a walkable, cohesive development pattern that enables residents and visitors to access parks and the riverfront from Minturn's Old Town and surrounding neighborhoods.
+- Action 1.3.1 Provide clear and user-friendly resources for the public that explain Minturn's zoning, such as a citizen's guide or interactive zoning map. - Action 1.3.2 Clarify that residents are allowed to make upgrades to non-conforming structures, with limitations - Action 1.3.3 Increase access to and awareness of educational and financial resources (e.g., grants, tax credits) available to support historic preservation (federal and state). - Action 1.3.4 Continue to work with local fire mitigation entities and property owners to address any areas with increased fire risk; direct density to appropriate areas away from hazards such wildfires and flooding. - Action 1.3.5 Establish a walkable, cohesive development pattern that enables residents and visitors to access parks and the riverfront from Minturn's Old Town and surrounding neighborhoods.